Admission requirements

 End grade

-To successfully complete the course, please take note of the following:
+To successfully complete the module, please take note of the following:

-All four work group modules need to have been completed in order to obtain an end grade.
+• All assignments need to be evaluated as ‘sufficient’ in order to obtain an end grade

-Both the midterm exam and the final exam needs to be at least 5.5 to pass.
+• The exam grade needs to be at least 5.5 to pass

 Resit